 - There are no Documents.

-The vocabulary is much richer and you have to understand concepts like App, Type, Field, View and Document.
+The vocabulary is much richer and you have to understand concepts like App, Database, Field, View and Document.

 Entry barrier is higher.
 Everything has a cost.
 With power comes complexity.
 Fibery hasn’t found a good balance between freedom and complexity yet.

-Translation sheet (as close as it can get) Airtable — Fibery Base — App Table — Type Field — Field Record — Entity View — View
+Translation sheet (as close as it can get) Airtable — Fibery Base — Space Table — Database Field — Field Record — Entity View — View

 We’ll try to create a basic process in both tools.
 Let’s take a simple Product Tracking process with Epics and Features.
 Epics are huge requirements that break down to smaller requirements (Features).